jordandalley/dispatchwrapparr/README.md

 ### 🧑‍💻 Using the 'clearkey' URL fragment for DRM decryption

+Most DRM implementations apply encryption across both audio and video streams with the same key.

+In this instance, you can simply just supply a clearkey.
+The HLSDRM and DASHDRM plugins will ignore any Key ID (KID) supplied to it.

-To use a clearkey for a particular stream using a URL fragment, simply create a custom m3u8 file that places the #clearkey=<clearkey> fragment at the end of the stream URL.
+To use a single clearkey for a particular stream using a URL fragment, simply create a custom m3u8 file that places the #clearkey=<clearkey> fragment at the end of the stream URL.

 Below is an example that could be used for Channel 4 (UK):